 A few worthwhile items that I bought for this bucket list adventure…

 So that was my bucket list trip and I’m happy I did it.
-Like I mentioned, I have a big fear of bears, so this took a little bit of pushing to make myself do this, but it was definitely a rewarding undertaking.
+As I mentioned, I have a big fear of bears, so this took a little bit of pushing to make myself do this, but it was definitely a rewarding undertaking.

 I did realize though that what I enjoyed most about this trip was setting up the tents, gathering firewood and building the fire, chilling out and eating dinner around the fire, etc. In other words, I like camping more than the hiking part (or at least the hiking all day long part).